 Google is a strong holding in QQQ’s ETF.

-In addition to Google, Apple (NASDAQ:AAPL) is a top holding in QQQ stock.
+In addition to Google, Apple (NASDAQ:AAPL) is a QQQ top holding.
 The tech giant’s Q3 2020 earnings report surpassed expectations with $59.7 billion in revenue.

 “Our June quarter performance was strong evidence of Apple’s ability to innovate and execute during challenging times.
 The record business results drove our active installed base of devices to an all-time high in all of our geographic segments and all major product categories.
 We grew EPS by 18% and generated operating cash flow of $16.3 billion during the quarter, a June quarter record for both metrics,” said Cook.